ligato/docs/docs/plugins/connection-plugins.md

 Choose the `GET` method, provide the desired URL and send the request.

-## VPP Agent GRPC
+## vpp-agent GRPC

 Related articles:

-* [GRPC client tutorial][grpc-client-tutorial] shows how to create a client for the off-the-shelf VPP Agent's GRPC Server
+* [GRPC client tutorial][grpc-client-tutorial] shows how to create a client for the off-the-shelf vpp-agent's GRPC Server
 * [GRPC server tutorial][grpc-server-tutorial] shows how to create your own GRPC Server using the [CN-Infra GRPC Plugin][grpc-plugin].

 GRPC support in the VPP-Agent is provided by the [CN-Infra GRPC plugin][grpc-plugin] that implements handling of GRPC requests.

-The VPP Agent GRPC plugin can be used to:
+The vpp-agent GRPC plugin can be used to:

 * Send configuration data to VPP
 * Retrieve (dump) configuration from VPP